UGSDW/ugsdw.github.io/members/contract/index.md

 ---
 ## Your Contract

-You can view the last year's collective bargaining agreement below, or download a PDF copy.
+You can view the collective bargaining agreement below, or download a PDF copy.

 <br>
 <a class="button" href="https://drive.google.com/file/d/1WFW3nx3fcKqIwRep2ED2OBVy7dwK-DxL/view?usp=sharing"